 - SSID: Enter a descriptive name of up to 32 printable characters for the wireless LAN. - Status: Select Active to apply this SSID profile on all the radios.
-Select Inactive to create the SSID profile without applying this SSID on any radio. - VLAN ID: Enter a VLAN ID for the Zyxel Device to use to tag traffic originating from this SSID. - Band Mode: Select the WiFi band which this profile should use.
+Select Inactive to create the SSID profile without applying this SSID on any radio. - VLAN ID: Enter a VLAN ID for the Zyxel Device to use to tag traffic originating from this SSID. - Band (Band Mode): Select the WiFi band which this profile should use.
 2.4 GHz is the frequency used by IEEE 802.11b/g/n/ax WiFi clients.
-5 GHz is the frequency used by IEEE 802.11a/n/ac/ax WiFi clients.
-6 GHz is the frequency used by IEEE 802.11ax WiFi clients. - Security Type: Select WPA2 or WPA3 to add security on this WiFi network.
-Otherwise, select OPEN or Enhanced-Open to allow any WiFi client to associate this network without authentication. - Personal: If you set Security Type to WPA2 or WPA3 and select Personal, enter a pre-shared key of between 8 and 63 case-sensitive ASCII characters (including spaces and symbols) or 64 hexadecimal characters. - Enterprise: Select this option and the Primary / Secondary RADIUS Server check box to have the Zyxel Device use the specified RADIUS server.
-You have to enter the IP address, port number and shared secret password of the RADIUS server to be used for authentication.
+5 GHz is the frequency used by IEEE 802.11a/n/ac/ax WiFi clients. - Security (Security Mode): Select WPA2 or WPA3 to add security on this WiFi network.
+Otherwise, select OPEN or Enhanced-Open to allow any WiFi client to associate this network without authentication. - Personal: If you set Security (Security Mode) to WPA2 or WPA3 and select Personal, enter a pre-shared key of between 8 and 63 case-sensitive ASCII characters (including spaces and symbols) or 64 hexadecimal characters. - Enterprise: Select this option and the Primary / Secondary RADIUS Server check box to have the Zyxel Device use the specified RADIUS server.
+You have to enter the IP address, port number and shared secret password of the RADIUS server to be used for authentication. - Note: Not all Zyxel Devices support the enterprise authentication settings; see Section 1.2 on page 11 for more information.